 You might be surprised how everyday items help estimate weights:

-• A standard AA battery weighs about 23 grams.
+- A standard AA battery often weighs around 23 grams.

-Stacking or combining these objects mentally can give you an approximate weight reference when handling food portions.
+Stacking or combining these objects mentally can give you a rough weight reference when thinking about food portions, though these comparisons are much less reliable than ingredient-specific cup or spoon conversions.

 How To Measure 100 Grams Without A Scale Using Volume Conversion